-Equally, I do not have a problem with anybody who wants to and can better themselves, work hard to do well, to live well as long as it is within their means and they do not sacrifice others along the way. #FuckTheImAlrightJacks
+Equally, I do not have a problem with anybody who wants to and can better themselves, work hard to do well, to live well.
+Providing it is within their means and they do not sacrifice others along the way. #FuckTheImAlrightJacks

 I recently sold the last of my ‘nice’ cars.
-I currently own one, modest car (10 years old cost £5K).
-I worked out that although I did actually love them all (actually cried when many of them ‘drove away’ for the last time), I would never really be fully satisfied by more.
+I currently own one, modest car (10 years old cost me £5K).
+I worked out that although I did actually love them all (I have actually cried when some of them ‘drove away’ for the last time), I would never really be fully satisfied by more.
 No matter how many cars I had I was always looking for another and then another?
-There are so many I desire that it was pointless?
+There are so many I desire that it is pointless?
 I was looking for the (my) solution in the wrong place.

 Substitute nice cars with nice watches, take it up a notch (way beyond my reach) to nice paintings, nice properties, nice super-yachts, nice football clubs! ….. still never enough?

 For me it has always been about the chase?